veethree/exString/README.md

 > "Hello.world"
 ```

-### `exString.join(delimiter, ...)`
-As i'm writing this i realized this function is almost exactly the same as exString.append.
-I'll probably remove this.

 ### `exString.replace(str, target, repl)`
 This is probably the least useful function here, It's just an alias for `string.gsub`.
 Although the name might make your code a little clearer for someone not familiar with gsub.
 ```